Volkswagen For Good

 The Mentorship Programme is a partnership with the Alexandra Education Committee (AEC) which was launched in 2010 in a quest to get involved in programmes that promote and improve the quality of education in South Africa.

+Volkswagen employees volunteer to mentor learners from Alexandra, who recipients of AEC bursary at secondary school level.
 The AEC programme selects best performing learners from Alexandra Primary Schools, provides them with a full academic bursary and place them in well-resourced high schools outside Alexandra where they are exposed to a higher standard of education and a more stable social environment.

 The programme currently has 24 active mentors and 25 mentees.